Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ![A diagram showing a selection of default iOS, Mac, Windows, Android and Linux fonts](/images/foundations/design/typography/text-align-baseline@2x.png)

-Align text is horizontally to the baseline for a simple clean look.
+Align text horizontally to the baseline for a simple clean look.

 There are situations where it makes sense to have multiple text sizes on a single line to establish hierarchy of elements.
 Aligning to the text’s baseline instead of center gives a more harmonious look.